Best Trauma Kits Ifak

 Bleeding control basics · Compact belt-carried pouch · Lowest genuine-NAR price point

 The best budget trauma kit is the North American Rescue Individual Aid Kit.
-At $23.25 it is the lowest-cost route to NAR-grade bleeding control basics in a compact pouch that rides on a belt.
+At the listed price it is the lowest-cost route to NAR-grade bleeding control basics in a compact pouch that rides on a belt.
 It is deliberately minimal — this is a component-tier kit, not a full IFAK — and it earns its slot as the per-worker layer: one on every belt, backed by a full station kit like the NAR Public Access Bleeding Control Kit on the wall.
 Crews that outgrow it should step up to the IPOK rather than doubling up on basics.

 → Read our full NAR Individual Aid Kit review · Browse the trauma kits